deandreee/electron_ml_nn_research/README.md

 ## Platforms Compatability

 Should work on Unix like systems (OSX included).
-Haven't had time to test with too many though.
+I haven't had time to test with too many though.
 Sorry Windows users, this requires custom ./init/run.sh.

 ## Screenshots